-Our firm prepares both financial and medical powers of attorney, and in both cases the powers are enduring such that they last even if you become legally incapable of making your own decisions.
+Our firm prepares both financial powers of attorney and medical appointments of decision-maker, and in both cases, the powers are enduring such that they last even if you become legally incapable of making your own decisions.

 You must have total confidence in the person or people you are appointing as attorneys, and should not proceed with a power of attorney if you have any doubts.

-A power of attorney is definitely recommended as you get older, if you intend travelling, or if you have a blended family relationship and have strong views as to whether your current partner, or children from a previous or current relationship, are to be the ultimate decision makers in your lifteime decisions.
-You cannot delegate your role as a director of a company, and in that case the company must make the power of attorney.
+A power of attorney is definitely recommended as you get older, if you intend travelling, or if you have a blended family relationship and have strong views as to whether your current partner or children from a previous or current relationship, are to be the ultimate decision-maker in your life decisions.
+You cannot delegate your role as a director of a company, and in that case, the company must make it’s own power of attorney.

-Powers of attorney and guardianship can be discussed in greater detail with Malcolm Morris or Nasiya Morris of our office.
+Powers of Attorney can be discussed in greater detail with Malcolm Morris or Jessica Craig of our office.